 On all involved datasets, experiment results present that the average AUROC of ARNet outperforms all other methods to different extents.
 For each individual image class, we also obtain competitive performances, showing effectiveness for anomaly detection.
 To further validate the effectiveness of our method, we conduct experiments on a subset of the ILSVRC 2012 classification dataset~\cite{russakovsky2015imagenet}.
 Table~\ref{tal:AUC1} also shows the performance of GANomaly, GeoTrans, baseline AE and our method on ImageNet.
-As can be seen, our method significantly outperforms the other three methods.
-Our method maintains performance stability on more difficult datasets.
+As can be seen, our method significantly outperforms the other three methods and maintains performance stability on more difficult datasets.
 We further compared to two self-supervised approaches, Colorization~\cite{zhang2016colorful} and RotNet~\cite{gidaris2018unsupervised}, for anomaly detection.
 For each method, we train the model with the dataset containing only normal data.
 When testing, we utilize the original loss of each method as the anomaly score, and the sample corresponding to a large loss is considered as anomalous.
 As shown in Table~\ref{tal:AUC1}, ARNet outperforms the two self-supervised methods.

 \textbf{Computational Cost}.
 We investigate the computational efficiency and the GPU memory cost.
 For all methods, we test for 10 times on CIFAR-10 (total 10,000 images) with NVIDIA GTX 1080Ti and record the average FPS and the GPU memory costs, the results are shown in Figure~\ref{img:speed}.
 ALOCC~\cite{Sabokrou2018Adversarially} has an advantage in the highest computational efficiency (1049fps) but takes up relatively large GPU memory (1291MB).
 GeoTrans~\cite{golan2018deep} takes up more GPU memory (1389MB) and suffering from a slow computational efficiency (35fps).
 ARNet reaches 270fps ($5\times$ faster than GeoTrans) and takes only 713MB of GPU memory.
 Though during the testing phase, ARNet needs to traverse all the transformations functions, ARNet still reaches a considerable efficiency thanks to its light network structure.
 With the best performance in AUROC, ARNet takes up a relatively small GPU memory with high computational efficiency.